mandigaaravind/CryptoTradingBot/README.md

-# Real-Time Candlestick Charts and Crypto Trading Bot using Binance API and Websockets used RSI and TA-Lib
+# Crypto Trading Bot using Binance API , Websockets , RSI and TA-Lib